eth-pyke/CountMinSketch/README.md

 # CountMinSketch

 Count-Min Sketch is a Python Data Structure used to determine the frequency of items within large sets of data.
 Also included in this is a Python implementation of a Hash Table so that the two data structures can be compared.
 # Description

-driver.py: Main file to collect data on the comparison between the Count-Min Sketch and the Hash Table.\n requirements.txt: File containing required python imports.\n TestCMS.py: Test file for CMS.\n
+driver.py: Main file to collect data on the comparison between the Count-Min Sketch and the Hash Table.
+requirements.txt: File containing required python imports.
+TestCMS.py: Test file for CMS.
-TestHashTable.py: Test file for HT.\n
+TestHashTable.py: Test file for HT.
-./text: Folder containing test files we test on.\n ./classes: Folder containing CountMinSketch and HashTable implementations.
+./text: Folder containing test files we test on.
+./classes: Folder containing CountMinSketch and HashTable implementations.

 # Usage